Cluster Lifecycle¶

 For the sake of a highly-available control plane and the bonus that is no additional cost, it's recommended to run

-clusters.
-If inter-regional traffic costs are a concern, use thenode locations
+regionalclusters.
+If inter-regional traffic costs are a concern, use thenode locationssetting to use a singlezonebut still keep theregionalcontrol plane.

 Node Pool Upgrades¶